ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

   * PUT /document?template=file.ext - using JSON for request body will process the previously saved template with provided JSON.
 To create PDF `Accept: application/pdf` can be used
   * DELETE /document?template=file.ext - will remove previously saved template document

+### PDF conversion libraries for docx

+Several libraries/applications are available for PDF output:

+  * LibreOffice
+  * Aspose
+  * Spire

+By default all of them will be available when app is locally started.
+Which are available can be specified via configuration parameter, eg:

+    java -jar templater-server.jar -pdf=LibreOffice,Aspose

+When multiple libraries are available, additional parameter can be used in HTTP requests, `pdf=library`, eg:

+    POST /process?template=file.docx?toPdf=true&pdf=Aspose

+    PUT /document?template=file.docx?toPdf=true&pdf=LibreOffice

 ### Examples

 Examples are showing specific features of Templater